 Susan Messina, Palisades

 Susan Messina has been working in nonprofit management, mostly as a fundraising and communications professional for health and human services organizations in the Washington, DC area since 1991.
-She is currently the Deputy Director at Iona Senior Services; she started her work at Iona in 2013 as Director of Development and Communications.
+She is currently the Development Director for the Jewish Council on Aging, a position she was hired for in 2021.
+Most recently, Susan served as the Deputy Director at Iona Senior Services and previously was its Director of Development and Communications.
 Susan has volunteered in the LGBTQ community for many years, serving on the boards of the Mautner Project for Lesbians with Cancer, SMYAL (formerly the Sexual Minority Youth Assistance League) and running support groups through Whitman-Walker Health and Rainbow Families.
 Her current volunteer work includes serving as a member of the Sibley Hospital Patients and Family Advisory Committee (PFAC) and co-chairing the ad hoc LGBTQ Aging Services Network.
 She has held leadership positions at the River Road Unitarian Universalist Congregation in Bethesda, including co-chairing a $3.1 million capital campaign in 2014-15.
 Susan holds a bachelor’s degree from Bryn Mawr College, two master’s degrees from the Bryn Mawr Graduate School of Social Work & Social Research, and a master’s in library and information science from the University of Illinois at Urbana-Champaign.
 She and her wife have lived in the Palisades since 2001 and sent their daughter to DC Public Schools.